Calvary Adelaide Hospital

-Calvary Adelaide Hospital is a Catholic private hospital on Angas Street in the Adelaide central business district, South Australia, that opened in 2020, taking over and expanding the services of Calvary Wakefield Hospital and Calvary Rehabilitation Hospital, conducted by Little Company of Mary Health Care, also known as Calvary Health Care.
-It is the largest private hospital in South Australia, providing acute medical and surgical care with inpatient and outpatient facilities, and orthopaedic, cardiac, and neurosurgical services.
-The 344-bed capacity building has 16 operating theatres and a 20-bed Level 3 intensive care unit with specialist intensivists 24 hours a day.
-The hospital is South Australia's only private provider of 24/7 accident and emergency care.
+Calvary Adelaide Hospital is a Catholic private hospital located on Angas Street in the Adelaide central business district, South Australia.
+It opened in January 2020, replacing and expanding the former Calvary Wakefield Hospital and Calvary Rehabilitation Hospital and is operated by Little Company of Mary Health Care, also known as Calvary Health Care.

-The 12-storey building, over which Calvary Healthcare has a 30-year lease, was built by the John Holland Group and is owned by Commercial & General.
-The site, formerly a car park, is next to the South Australia Police headquarters.
+It is the largest private hospital in South Australia, providing acute medical and surgical care with inpatient and outpatient facilities, and specialising in orthopaedic, cardiac and neurosurgical services.

+The 344-bed facility includes 16 operating theatres and a 20-bed Level 3 intensive care unit staffed by specialist intensivists 24 hours a day.
+The hospital is South Australia's only private provider of a 24-hour emergency department.

+History

+Planning for a new hospital to replace the ageing Calvary Wakefield Hospital began in the mid-2010s.
+Construction commenced in 2016 following approval of plans to consolidate Calvary's Wakefield Street and rehabilitation services into a single city-based facility.

+The hospital opened to patients on 6–7 January 2020, coinciding with the closure of Calvary Wakefield Hospital.

+Ownership and operation

+Calvary Adelaide Hospital is operated by Little Company of Mary Health Care (trading as Calvary Health Care) as part of its national network of private hospitals and aged care services across Australia.

+Facilities and services

+Calvary Adelaide Hospital provides acute medical and surgical care across a range of specialties, including: